kirilliliych/DemoInt/README.md

 ### Deep copying
 Unlike shallow copying, deep copying clones the whole information, making a new object that is fully separated from the previous one.
-In this case any changes to one of these objects will have no effect on the other: both of them are autonomic.
+In this case any changes to one of these objects will not influence the other: both of them are autonomic.

 #### Here is the illustration:
 ![ALT](pictures/shallow_and_deep_copy.png) CHANGE PICTURE